ssenmosip/mosip-temp-documentation/Auth/Auth-Adapter.md

 ## MosipUser

 Mosip user is the standard spec that will be tuned based on the details stored in ldap for a user.

+## AuthControllerAdvice

+Adds latest token to the response headers before it is committed.